acrinym/Hermes/Hermes_System_ReadMe.md

 - 🧩 A **domain whitelist manager**
 - 🔍 A **debug toolkit** with mutation detection and visual overlays

+## 🤔 Why Use Hermes?
+Hermes speeds up repetitive data entry and automates complex page interactions.
+It is particularly useful on sites like **BMC Helix/Remedy** where IDs change constantly.
+Hermes stores DOM paths and fallback coordinates to make recorded macros reliable.

+Use Hermes to:

+- Save time by filling forms instantly.
+- Record macros that walk through complicated workflows for you.
+- Style and tweak the UI using themes and a deep settings panel.
+- Debug your mappings and macros through the built-in log viewer and overlays.

 > Designed to work on *any* website, Hermes enhances browser interactivity without needing extra software or browser extensions.

 ---